AcademySoftwareFoundation/OpenImageIO/docs/dev/CodeReview.md

 - At least a few work days should elapse between posting the PR and merging it, even if an approving review is received immediately.
 This is to allow additional reviewers or dissenting voices to get a chance to weigh in.
+- If the reviewer has suggestions for improvement, it's the original author who should make the changes and push them to the PR, or at the very least, the author should okay any changes made by the reviewer before a merge occurs (if at all practical).

 Not all patches need the highest level of scrutiny.
 Reviews can be cursory and quick, and merges performed without additional delay, in some common low-risk